 Utilize Press Releases in Japanese Media

-Despite digital trends, traditional press releases remain effective in Japan’s media landscape.
+Press releases remain effective in Japan’s media landscape.
 Publishing announcements about product launches, business milestones, or partnership agreements in Japanese-language outlets earns media coverage, high-quality backlinks, and brand authority.

 Primary link-building tactics for Japanese SaaS SEO: